zackshapiro/thoughts/things-that-i-believe.md

 * Momentum is a hell of a drug.
 * Build things and tell people.
 * The more consistent you are with what you're working on, the more people notice.
+* When you put something you've created out there, all kinds of unexpected options and people come into your world.
+* It's always terrifying to push the thing out the door.
 * Teams and communities produce more than the sum of their parts.
 * Everything is built in a million little steps; do as many steps well as you can each day.
-* Work with those that want it and fit culturally, not necessarily the most qualified.
+* Work with those with the drive, and that fit culturally.
+Not necessarily the most qualified.